 Archaeological interpretations usually start by addressing some very basic questions that over time give way to more nuanced questions.
-Initial research questions include: When was the structure built?
+Initial research questions may include: When was the structure built?
 How long was it in use?
 Which pieces were original to the structure?
 Which pieces were added and when?
 When were some of the pieces abandoned or replaced?
 A second set of questions deal with the notion of function.
 How was the structure used?
 Is it a domestic, agricultural, or support building?
 If domestic, who used it - master, overseer, servant, or tenant?
 Did the occupants change over time?
 Does the social standing of new occupants differ from the original owners as the land and buildings become rundown?

-A large percentage of the artifacts recovered at Ferry Farm are situated in the plowzone.
-The rest are situated in sheet refuse and in feature fill.
+Most of the artifacts recovered at Ferry Farm are situated in the plowzone.
 By understanding the distribution of these finds in association with the physical remnants of structures, fences, and work areas, and in conjunction with the local context provided mostly by the historical record, researchers are able to tease out meaning from these data sets.